tailwindlabs/tailwindcss.com/source/docs/installation.blade.md

 ])
 ```

-If you're using a preprocessor, use the `options` method to add `tailwindcss` as a PostCSS plugin:
+If you're using a preprocessor, use the `options` method to add `tailwindcss` as a PostCSS plugin, you will also need to generate your [configuration file](https://tailwindcss.com/docs/configuration/#creating-your-configuration-file) if you haven't already done so:

 ```js
 const tailwindcss = require('tailwindcss')